aurelia/router/doc/article/en-US/router-configuration.md

 ## Configuring a Fallback Route

 Whenever navigation is rejected, it is redirected to a previous location.
-However in certain cases a previous location doesn't exist, e.g. when it happens as the first navigation after the startup of application.
+However, in certain cases, a previous location doesn't exist, e.g. when it happens as the first navigation after the startup of the application.
 To handle this scenario, you can set up a fallback route.

 <code-listing heading="app${context.language.fileExtension}">
   <source-code lang="ES 2015/2016">